Big Brother Brasil 17

 Big Brother Brasil 17 is the seventeenth season of Big Brother Brasil which premiered January 23, 2017 on the Rede Globo.
 The show is produced by Endemol Globo and presented by Tiago Leifert.

 The grand prize is R$1.5 million with tax allowances, plus a R$150,000 prize offered to the runner-up and a R$50,000 prize offered to the housemate in third place.
 On Day 81, 20 year old Emilly Araújo won the series.

 Housemates

 The cast list with the first housemates was unveiled on January 18, 2017.

 As announced by Rede Globo on January 18, four contestants, two doubles of twins, enter before of other competitors in the house and will dispute as two final spots of the edition.
 The public decides between a brother of each pair to enter the game.

 Future appearances

 In 2017, Marcos Harter appeared in A Fazenda 9, he finished the season as Runner-Up.

+In 2023, Antônio Rafaski appeared on A Grande Conquista 1, he had to compete for a place to enter in the game and he didn't enter.

+In 2023, Manoel Rafaski appeared on De Férias com o Ex Caribe: Salseiro VIP 2 as original cast member.